-They might also as this question to get an idea about your strengths.
-You likely put time, effort and practice into the skills, hobby or topic that you’re passionate about.
-Therefore, you probably have certain strengths build around it.
+They might also ask this question to get an idea about your strengths.
+You likely put time, effort and practice into the skills, hobbies or topics that you’re passionate about.
+Therefore, you probably have certain strengths built around it.
 For example, if you’re passionate about helping people, you likely have several strong soft skills like communication, organization and empathy.

 Lastly, employers might simply ask what you’re passionate about to get a better idea about you as a person.
 It is helpful to employers to make a personal connection with candidates to see if they are a good culture fit that aligns with the company’s values, beliefs and attitudes.
 One way to better understand you as a person is to understand what moves you or what you are passionate about.

 One thing to remember as you’re discussing your fitness for the company with employers is that the idea of “culture fit” can sometimes be used as a way to eliminate and discriminate against candidates, however unknowingly, who don’t think, act or look like existing employees.
 Instead, consider speaking to reasons why you're a strong “culture add,” or your ability to bring fresh and additive ideas and feedback to the team.
 Culture adds make the company stronger by diversifying the experiences and perspectives of its workforce.